junaidbhura/simple-htmlr/README.md

 # Simple HTMLr

-Simple HTMLr is an [Atom][atom] package to help write HTML faster by automatically adding bold, italics and underline tags to selections using the standard CMD+B, CMD+I and CMD+U keys. which is designed to make writing documentation faster and easier.
+Simple HTMLr is an [Atom][atom] package to help write HTML faster by automatically adding bold, italics and underline tags to selections using the standard CMD+B, CMD+I and CMD+U keys.

 ## Usage